olilanz/RooCode-Local-Evaluation/README.md

 Two interesting things now happen:

 - Minor decisions in early iterations become hard facts as the evolving context builds around everything learned.
 Incorrect assumptions or imprecise formulations amplify in subsequent iterations, standing indistinctly in the context for the duration of the entire task.
-If the LLM is not capale of precise interactions with the task at hand, the likelihood of wandering off into a wrong decision path and producing unusable code increases.
+If the LLM is not capable of precise interactions with the task at hand, the likelihood of wandering off into a wrong decision path and producing unusable code increases.
 Roo Code won't likely detect this, leaving you to wonder what happened.

 - With increasing number of iterations, the physical size of the context grows large and eventually outgrows the model's context limitations.
 When that happens, the model either truncates its response or becomes very loose when considering the provided context.
 In the best case, Roo Code gets upset and decides to quit the task after a few unsuccessful iterations.
 In worst case, Roo Code keeps trying to get the model back on track but makes the matter with context size worse in every iteration.